 Groups: allow you to communicate with like-minded people about common interests and to plan joint trips.
 Join an existing group or create your own.

-3D flight videos: enable you to explore the conditions of your route in advance.
+3D Flight Videos: enable you to explore the conditions of your route in advance.
 They are created once, added to your media gallery and uploaded on YouTube.
-Create videos of your own routes or watch those form other community members..
+Create videos of your own routes or watch those from other community members.

-3D flight animations: are displays of routes and ski areas in 3D.
+3D Preview: displays routes and ski areas in 3D.
 In contrast to 3D flight videos, they are recalculated when accessed and are therefore always up to date to give you the best and most current information before you set out.

-Skyline: is an augmented reality feature which scans your surroundings with the camera of your smartphone.
+Skyline: is an augmented reality feature that scans your surroundings with the camera of your smartphone.
 It blends in peaks, places, lakes and so on.
-This not only tells you what you're looking at, but helps you orientate yourself a lot better when out and about.
+This not only tells you what you're looking at but helps you orientate yourself a lot better when out and about.